 Chris was a Junior when he first entered the Science Fair.
 He was stunned when he was called in for the finalist interviews and, when told he should dress in good clothes, said his best was clean blue jeans.
 He didn’t own any dress clothes.
 Chris won and willingly accepted coaching to help prep him for the International Science and Engineering Fair competition.
-When he arrived for coaching, his family of five, one grandparent and one uncle all arrived too…and asked if they could just sit quietly and watch the coaching.
-I was surprised to see the immense pride in their faces.
-For two hours, Mom, Dad and the entourage watched and listened.
+When he arrived for coaching, his family of five, one grandparent and one uncle all arrived too, and asked if they could sit quietly and watch the coaching.
+There was an immense pride in their faces.
+For two hours, Mom, Dad, and the entourage watched and listened.
 After talking with the family, they all took the hour drive up together because it was the first time anyone in their family had won such an award.
 His parents said they would figure out a way to get new charts done, get Chris some dress clothes and would help him practice his speech.

-At the next meeting, every change was done, his speech was rehearsed and his little sister proclaimed she listened the “mostest times” of anyone.
+At the next meeting, every change was done, his speech was rehearsed, and his little sister proclaimed she listened the “mostest times” of anyone.
 His grandfather bought him his first suit and dress pants to go with his first plane trip.
 Chris announced he was going to attend Jefferson College.
-His parents beamed…he would be the first family member to ever go to college.
-I asked Chris if he wasn’t already planning to go to college and he responded, “No, I never thought I was smart enough.
-When I won the top award at the Mastodon Fair, I thought that I must be…so, why not try.”
+His parents beamed that he would be the first family member to ever go to college.
+When asked Chris if he wasn’t already planning to go to college and he responded, “No, I never thought I was smart enough.
+When I won the top award at the Mastodon Fair, I thought that I must be, so why not try.”